wilsonmar/wilsonmar.github.io/shop/index.md

 I use my phone as a flashlight.

-But for doing stuff in the dark nothing beats strap-on headlamps.
+But for being to use both hands in the dark, nothing beats strap-on headlamps.
 I keep one in the car.